Harboring ingenuity in the Brooklyn Navy Yard.

 Life Sciences —

 In 2011, the President of the Brooklyn Navy Yard invited David Belt to visit Building 128, a deserted, rotted-out, but beautiful iron skeleton of American manufacturing.
 David, a real estate developer and founding partner of Macro Sea, had a zeal for bringing historic properties back into cultural relevance.
-He invited friend and sometime collaborator Scott Cohen to walk with him through the primary machine shop for every major ship launched a during World Wars One and Two.
+He invited his friend and sometime collaborator Scott Cohen to walk with him through the primary machine shop for every major ship launched a during World Wars One and Two.
 David and Scott’s discussion turned to what constituted “state-of-the-art” both then and today.

 The Navy Yard was where the USS Arizona was built, Squibb invented anesthesia, and opera singer Eugenia Farrar sang the first song broadcast over wireless radio.
 These and other innovations inspired the friends to imagine what the building should be in the future.